vlad-munteanu/2-Weeks-of-Code/README.md

 ## Rules
 1. Fresh Xcode Project created after 12AM of each day
 2. Re-use as little code as possible
+3. No storyboards: everything must be 100% in code
 3. Commit MVP of each app to GitHub by 11:59PM each day
 4. Rinse & Repeat